Blackberry yoghurt chia parfait in a jar

 Blackberries rank among the berry kings for antioxidants: research shows they contain the highest total antioxidant capacity, phenolics, and anthocyanin levels compared to other common berries like raspberries and strawberries, thanks to compounds like cyanidin‑3‑glucoside and ellagitannins.

 Blackberries are rich in vitamins C, K, and polyphenols that support brain and heart health.
-This parfait is a gut-loving, antioxidant-rich jar you can feel good about enjoying any time of day.

 Blackberry Yogurt Chia Parfait Step-by-Step:

-Firstly, mix the chia yogurt pudding:
+Mix the chia yogurt pudding:

 Let it sit for 10–15 minutes.